operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 scheme, and dynamic client (provided via the controller-runtime project).
 It is initialized by MainEntry and can be used anywhere in the tests.

-### TestCtx
+### Context

-[TestCtx][testctx-link] is a local context that stores important information for each test, such as the namespace for that test and the cleanup functions.
-By handling namespace and resource initialization through TestCtx, we can make sure that all resources are properly handled and removed after the test finishes.
+[Context][context-link] is a local context that stores important information for each test, such as the namespace for that test and the cleanup functions.
+By handling namespace and resource initialization through Context, we can make sure that all resources are properly handled and removed after the test finishes.

 ## Walkthrough: Writing Tests